 When you have dietary restrictions having a plan of what you can eat is helpful to stay on track.
 Having a plan is important when you want to eat healthily.
 This gives you an idea of what to eat over a course of time.

 Once you are home from the grocery store you can start putting together your renal diet meal plans.

 These meal-planning and batch-cooking techniques can save you time in the kitchen.

 Meal prepping can include slicing up raw vegetables to be ready to have on hand.
 You can also season and flavor meats and other proteins as a way to save time on dinner.
-Place them in a freezer-safe container and freeze until you are ready to eat them.
+Place them in a freezer-safe container and freeze them until you are ready to eat them.

 Batch cooking involves cooking a large portion of rice or another grain ahead of time so that when the time comes to use that grain all you have to do is just heat it and mix it with your favorite protein and spices for a quick meal.

 Renal Diet Menu Ideas